Archive for 'Yarns'

 It may come as no surprise to those who know me well that I am a big ol’ romantic sap.
 I will take hearts and flowers over broads and bullets any day, no matter how much I may personally enjoy the action and the adventure.
 Those who nod sagely at this “Dichotomy of Lar” may well remember the story I did in Proof of Concept called “Zombie Dinosaur.”
 Now, clearly, given my proclivities, a story with “zombie” and “dinosaur” in the title (and even right next to each other) puts an undeniable taste on the audience’s tongue.
 And, yes, because I deliver as promised, there were undead T-Rex’s rampaging about the landscape.
 But the main point of the story (to me at least) was the main scientist asking the main soldier about the wedding ring he took and put on a chain around his neck every time he made a drop.

-So I went to get my driver’s license renewed and they said I’ve had my license suspended since 1995 in Massachusetts, even though I haven’t lived there since 1992 and have had three different California licenses issued since then.
-What’s the problem?
-Nobody knows.
-I have to call Massachusetts and straighten it out.
-After, no [...]
+So I went to get my driver’s license renewed and they said I’ve had my license suspended since 1995 in […]

 three words